 An Adventure into DNA

 Genealogy had long fascinated Dennis Menzies.
 For over forty years he has been researching Menzies family trees.
 His grandfather once told him that they were related to all of the South Island (New Zealand) Menzies, but he was unsure of the North Island Menzies.
 So armed with this information he set about all those years ago to find his family roots.
 Dennis was in luck for his grandfather had years before, asked his Grandmother (his father having died young) for his family tree.
-In an old letter he sent were details going back to 1793.
+In an old letter his grandfather sent were details going back to 1793.

 In Dennis’ own words